Chokeunhee/Covid19_data_analysis/README.md

-# Rits_PBL5
+# Covid19_data_analysis
-This is a repository of project based learning lecture
+This is a repository of data analysis of Covid data